-John Cenna, Nikki Bella Engaged: Ten Other WWE Fighters Who Are Real Life Wrestling Couples
+John Cena, Nikki Bella Engaged: Ten Other WWE Superstars Who Are Real Life Wrestling Couples

 Mark Calaway aka The Undertaker married his first wife, Jodi Lynn, in 1989.
 However, the couple decided to end their marriage in 1999.
 The Undertaker married his second wife, Sara on July 21, 2000.
 One year after that, Sara made an appearance on WWE (then known as the WWF) as part of the ongoing fight between The Undertaker and Diamond Dallas Page.
 During her appearance, she referred herself as Undertaker’s wife.

-The Undertaker and Sara parted their ways in 2007.
+The Undertaker and Sara parted ways in 2007.

 After ending his marriage with Sara, The Undertaker got romantically involved with another wrestler, Michelle McCool, whom he married on June 26, 2010.

-4. Brock Lesnar And Sable:
+4. Brock Lesnar And Sable

-The 39-year-old Brock Lesnar married Rena Greek, better known by her ring name Sable on May 6, 2006.
-Together the couple has two sons, eight-year-old Turk and seven-year-old Duke.
+The 39-year-old Brock Lesnar married Rena Greek, better known by her ring name Sable, on May 6, 2006.
+Together the couple has two sons, 8-year-old Turk and 7-year-old Duke.

 As many of the WWE fans know this for a fact that Sable is ten years Lesnar’s senior and retired from professional wrestling in 2004, but is very supportive of Brock when it comes to winning the WWE matches.

-5. Edge And Beth Phoenix:
+5. Edge And Beth Phoenix

-Adam Copeland aka Edge began a serious relationship with Alannah Morley, the sister of Sean Morley in 1998 and married her after three years of dating.
+Adam Copeland aka Edge began a serious relationship with Alannah Morley, the sister of Sean Morley, in 1998 and married her after three years of dating.
 However, things did not work out too well for them and just after two years of their marriage, they decided to end their relationship.

-Soon after her divorce with Alannah, Edge married Lisa Ortiz, but soon than anyone has expected, he started an affair with Amy Dumas aka Lita resulting his divorce with Lisa.
+Soon after her divorce with Alannah, Edge married Lisa Ortiz, but soon than anyone has expected, he started an affair with Amy Dumas aka Lita, resulting his divorce with Lisa.

 Edge, who retired in 2011 after several injuries, started dating Beth Phoenix and married her last year on his 43rd birthday.
-The couple has two daughters, four-year-old Lyric Rose Copeland and one-year-old Ruby Ever Copeland.
+The couple has two daughters, 4-year-old Lyric Rose Copeland and 1-year-old Ruby Ever Copeland.

 According to ComicBook, Edge and Beth both joined the Hall of Fame in 2017, which officially made them the first real-life couple to both be inducted.

-6. Shawn Michaels And Whisper:
+6. Shawn Michaels And Whisper

 Michael Hickenbottom aka Shawn Michaels and Rebecca Curci aka Whisper married in 1999 at the Graceland Wedding Chapel in Las Vegas, Nevada.

-WWE fans know that Shawn Michaels is one of the most well-known performers in the professional wrestling.
+WWE fans know that Shawn Michaels is one of the most well-known performers in professional wrestling.
 However, his wife’s name is not that common among the wrestlers.
 However, she was in fact involved with the wrestling world from 1997-1999 by World Championship Wrestling’s “The Nitro Girls.”

 “The Nitro Girls” main focus was to entertain the fans during the commercial breaks on Monday Nitro.